joaohenggeler/eternal-wanderer/Source/Setup.md

 * `enqueue.py`: adds a Wayback Machine snapshot to the Eternal Wanderer queue with a given priority.
 This can be used to scout, record, or publish any existing or new snapshots as soon as possible.

 * `browse.py`: opens a URL in a Firefox version equipped with various plugins and extensions.
 Avoid using this version to browse live websites.

+* `wayback_proxy_addon.py`: a mitmproxy script that tells the recorder script if the page is still making requests while also checking if any missing files are available in a different subdomain.
+This script should not be run directly and is instead started automatically by the recorder if the `use_proxy` option is true.

 * `common.py`: a module that defines any general purpose functions used by all scripts, including loading configuration files, connecting to the database, and interfacing with Firefox.